Can You Recognize Sexual Harassment? Steps to Get Rid of the Unwanted Advances

 Use DoNotPay to Solve Other Administrative Issues

 DoNotPay is the safest way to deal with sexual harassment, and it will help you stop a stalker or get a restraining order against them.
 The app can assist you with some other issues as well.
 Whether you’re filing for unemployment insurance, or want to avoid being charged for a service you never even used, DoNotPay has got you covered.
-You can get access to the site in the web browser or iOS app.
+You can get access to the site in the web browser.

 - Here are some things DoNotPay can help you with:

 - Getting bill extensions

 - Skipping the phone queue when getting in touch with any company

 - Scheduling a DMV appointment in any state without any fuss

 - Avoiding argument with airlines while still getting the refund for canceled or delayed flights